 Environmental Issues Impacting the Banking and Finance Sector

 Financial institutions that fail to take proactive steps to protect themselves may be exposed to significant liability.
-For example, when a bank or financial institution serves as a principle shareholder in a company, it can be held directly liable for the environmental risks and harms stemming from the company’s operations.
-Additionally, when a bank or financial institution takes possession of a company’s collateral assets, it may be liable for third-party claims and damages arising from the company’s failure to comply with environmental laws and regulations.
+For example, when a financial institution serves as a principle shareholder in a company, it can be held directly liable for the environmental risks and harms stemming from the company’s operations.
+Additionally, when a financial institution takes possession of a company’s collateral assets, it may be liable for third-party claims and damages arising from the company’s failure to comply with environmental laws and regulations.

 Assisting the Banking and Finance Sector

 The attorneys at Bick Law help companies in the banking and finance sector address these complex environmental issues and challenges.
 Our lawyers provide comprehensive and individualized environmental compliance services to our financial sector clients.
-We regularly track and analyze changing laws so that our clients are fully aware of the regulations and standards governing industry practices.
+We track and analyze changing laws so our clients are fully aware of the regulations and standards governing industry practices.

 Our firm combines an extensive understanding of the banking and finance sector with deep knowledge of environmental laws and regulations to develop practical and cost-effective solutions that best meet our clients’ business needs.
 Whether we are helping a bank develop an environmental compliance management program, advising a financial institution on environmental due diligence practices or defending an organization in a regulatory enforcement proceeding, our goal is to help our clients identify, avoid and mitigate the environmental risks associated with their financing and lending activities.